Python

 export ENDOR_SCAN_PYTHON_GLOBAL_SITE_PACKAGES=true

-• If the virtual environment is not set up, Endor Labs attempts to set it up with all the code dependencies, however, it is recommended that all dependencies be installed in a virtual environment for the most accurate results.
+If you do not set up the virtual environment, Endor Labs attempts to set it up with all the code dependencies, however, we recommend that you install all dependencies in a virtual environment for the most accurate results.

 Configure private Python repositories